Search by

 Calidris subminuta (Middendorf, 1851)

 Stints are the smallest of the migratory waders, barely the size of a sparrow.
 One species of stint – the red-necked – is an annual migrant to New Zealand, and Lake Ellesmere is the single most important New Zealand site for these diminutive waders.
 Occasionally a different species of stint arrives with these birds, providing a challenge for local birdwatchers, as the stints (or ‘peeps’) includes several very similar species pairs.
 One such pair is the ‘yellow-legged’ stints: the long-toed stint from Eurasia and the least sandpiper from America.
 Each has been recorded from New Zealand on one or two occasions, but there are several additional records of stints with yellow legs from New Zealand that were not able to be assigned to species.
-The two accepted records of long-toed stints were birds at Lake Ellesmere in August-September 1997 and December 2000.
+The three accepted records of long-toed stints were birds at Lake Ellesmere in August-September 1997, December 2000, and December 2022 to January 2023.
 About 200 long-toed stints reach Australia each year.

 Identification